hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/user.md

 ## Configuration

 Most user accounts are created through registration via the end-user UI.
 You should only need to manually create or adjust accounts for users that need access to the admin UI.

-### `id`

-Identifier for the user.
-Should be identical to the Kubernetes `metadata.name` field.
-Present for historical reasons, will be phased out in a future release.

-> This field is currently *required* in HobbyFarm.
-Architecturally it is considered deprecated and may be removed in a future release.
-For now, users must continue to set this field.

 ### `email`